 Administrative expenses were broadly maintained at £8.3 million, flat against the first half of last year and a 2% increase against the second half.
 As a result the operating margin grew modestly to 32%, with profit before tax of £4.0 million, a 5% rise on the first half of last year, and 14% on the second.
-Further details on financial performance in the period can be found under "Financial review" on page 6.
+Further details on financial performance in the period can be found in the "Financial review".